 - Number of notes is less than X.

 Here is a short video showing how to use the User Notes feature of Users Insights.
-In the video you can see how to add and remove User Notes, as well as how to filter your users by the number of notes:
+In the video, you can see how to add and remove User Notes, as well as how to filter your users by the number of notes:

 Showing Only the Most Recent WooCommerce customer notes

-Searching customers by their notes content
+Searching customers by the content of their notes

 Creating sticky customer notes